 Courses assigned an "I", "W", "U", or "NP" do not receive earned credits and are not considered successfully completed in the MTF calculation.

 Grading Scale and Impact on SAP

-The University uses a grading scale based on letter grades as outlined below.
+The University uses a grading scale based on letter grades as outlined on the subsequent page.